siddharth-maddali/siddharth-maddali.github.io/professional/resume.md

 <a name="summary"></a>
 # Summary
-Computational scientist with a demonstrated record of research and development.
-<b>7+ years' professional experience</b> in X-ray and optical microscopy, Fourier/wave optics, imaging algorithms, signal processing, high-performance computing, scientific software development and condensed matter physics.
+Computational scientist with <b>7+ years' professional research experience</b> in X-ray and optical microscopy, Fourier/wave optics, imaging algorithms, signal processing, high-performance computing, scientific software development and condensed matter physics.
 <b>1+ years</b> in the semiconductor industry.
 Previous stints at top US national laboratories.
-Professional with strong fundamentals in computation, mathematics and a Doctor of Philosophy (Ph.D.) in physics.
+Professional with s Ph.D in physics and strong fundamentals in computation, mathematics.
 Passionate about computational and experimental innovation in any field, particularly the physical sciences.

 <p>